Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-Otherwise, it is sufficient to consider only those edges that are ceiling-adjacent to $e$, that is, ceiling edges having the same edge index as $e$.
-Moreover, a necessary condition for $e'$ to require verification is that there exists a ceiling-adjacent edge $\hat{e}$ of $e$ such that $\hat{e}$ is one of the following: \begin{itemize} \item a merging edge, \item a combining edge, \item a pseudo combining edge. \end{itemize} \end{lemma}
+Otherwise, it is sufficient to consider only the index-succedent edges of those edges that are forward ceiling-adjacent to $e$ as candidate edges for verification.
+Specifically, these are the index-succedents of forward ceiling edges incident to the head node of $e$.
+Furthermore, a necessary condition for $e'$ to require verification is that there exists an index-precedent edge $\hat{e}'$ that is forward ceiling-adjacent to $e$ other than $\hat{e}$, where $\hat{e}'$ must be one of the following: \begin{itemize} \item a merging edge, \item a combining edge, \item a pseudo-combining edge. \end{itemize} \end{lemma}

-\begin{proof} Let $G$ be the feasible graph before inserting $e$, and let $G+e$ be the graph obtained after adding $e$.
-Let $e=(u,v)$ and $e'=(v,w)$.